-This grammar game is a lot of fun for a group of children.
+This is one of the best grammar games, and it is a lot of fun for a group of children.
 Fold up adverbs on slips of paper.
 Let each child take a turn choosing an adverb, a word that gives you more information about a verb, such as quietly, softly, quickly, etc. Similar to charades, each child then acts out his or her adverb for other players to guess.
 Examples: spin quickly, march proudly, dance gracefully, stomp loudly, etc.

-Whether creatively made by you and your child or borrowed from friends and online blogs, songs and rhymes – especially silly ones – help make grammar terms more memorable, such as this simple grammar rhyme from www.happychild.org:
+Whether creatively made by you and your child or borrowed from friends and online blogs, songs, and rhymes – especially silly ones – help make grammar terms more memorable.
+Teach catchy songs and phrases to help your child remember grammar rules.

 Looking for More Grammar Games?